 Keep digging until you understand their base motivation.

-It may not be something you can achieve, but it will most certainly provide an insight to what drives them, and whether your not you can achieve their goals.
+It may not be something you can achieve, but it will most certainly provide an insight into what drives them, and whether you’re not you can achieve their goals.

 And whether you are a good fit.